 The HHW Facility is operated by the City of Knoxville with equal funding for operating and disposal costs from Knox County and the City of Knoxville.
 All City and County residents are permitted to use the facility.
-In 2015, this facility was visited by 6,520 vehicles.
-79.6 tons of HHW material was processed and an additional 124.5 tons of latex paint was solidified and sent to the Class I landfill.
-The following estimates were calculated by taking the total tonnage of materials handled at HHW in 2015 then subtracting the weight of solidified latex paint (124.5 tons) in order to get estimated weight of HHW diverted from the landfill (79.6 tons).
-Based on 2015 about 61% of what comes through HHW is paint, and 39% is HHW that is diverted from a Class I landfill.
+Generally this facility was is visited by over 5,000 vehicles per year.
+Latex paint is solidified and sent to the Class I landfill.
+Between 60-70% of what comes through HHW is paint, and 30-40% is HHW that is diverted from a Class I landfill.
 This ratio is used to estimate the non-paint HHW for the past 5 years.
 Previously the total was reported to TDEC without the paint separated making the number higher.